WWW.BIBLEWITNESS.ORG

 2. The period from Jephtha to Solomon's fourth year, 480 years from the coming out of Egypt.

-3. Finding space for periods for which there is no clear or definite chronological data, such as Samson's 20 year, Eli's 40 year and Samuel's judgeship.
+3. Finding space for periods for which there is no clear or definite chronological data, such as Samson's 20 year, Eli's 40 year judgeship and the length of Samuel's lifelong judgeship (which extended into the reign of Saul).
 Other pieces of the jigsaw are Shamgar's judgeship and the 40 year oppression by the Philistines.

 Samuel also followed directly after Eli's 40 year judgeship, so Eli must have been concurrent with other judges.
 It is also convenient to consider his time to be concurrent with the 40 year oppression by the Philistines, during which period we can probably also place Samson.
 The Philistines were subdued all the time of Samuel (1 Sam.
 7:13).